 Manny was a great listener and teacher who was always there for friends, family, and general acquaintances to offer advice or a consoling heart.
 He sought a deep understanding of his purpose, doing his part to leave a lasting and positive change on the world.
 Those that had the pleasure to know and love him are all better off because of the positive light he radiated.

 He was born in San Pedro Sula, Honduras, but registered as a Mexican citizen to Susana Venis and Alvaro Cervantes on April 11, 1979.
 He was raised in Montgomery County, Indiana.
-He graduated from Indiana University in Bloomington, Indiana and spent his career working in various small business media production settings, shooting and editing commercials and other video projects.
+Manny graduated from Indiana University in Bloomington, Indiana majoring in cinematography and spent his career working in various small business media production settings, shooting and editing commercials and other video projects.
 His freelance promotional videos for various artists and community arts and cultural events are widely viewed online.
-Emmanuel was also involved in teaching youth in the community.
+Manny was also involved in teaching youth in the community.
 In his later years, he grew as a bicycling enthusiast and began working on this documentary film, chronicling his various cycling trips around the country.
+This is BIKELANTIS.

 Urban Velo - Bikelantis Documentary